patricknevindwyer/espy/README.md

-## Check Your Environment
+# Check Your Environment

-Create a file called _Pyfile_ in the root of your project, and annotate what libraries and external commands your project requires:
+Create a file called _Reqfile_ in the root of your project, and annotate what libraries and external commands your project requires:

+    # boiler plate checks
 	python > 2.7
-	ext pip >= 1.0
+	cmd pip >= 1.0

+	# Make sure we have MongoDB and Drivers
-	pylib pymongo > 2.1.0
+	py pymongo > 2.1.0
-	ext mongod >= 2.0.0
+	cmd mongod >= 2.0.0

 Run _espy_, and see if your corner of the world is sane: